rundsk/dsk/README.md

 - `authors`: An array of email addresses of the document authors; see below.
 - `description`: A single sentence that roughly describes the design component.
 - `keywords`: An array of terms that are searched in addition to `tags`.
+- `related`: An array of relative URLs to related aspects within dsk.
 - `tags`: An array of tags to group related aspects together.
 - `version`: A freeform version string.